This recipe for White Chocolate Cranberry Cookies yields a crisp chewy cookie filled with tangy dried cranberries and white chocolate.

-- ½ teaspoon baking soda
+- ¼ teaspoon baking soda

-- ½ C salted butter room temperature
+- 113 g salted butter room temperature

-- ¼ C brown sugar
+- 50 g brown sugar

-- ½ C granulated cane sugar
+- 50 g granulated cane sugar

-- 1 egg room temperature
+- 1 large egg room temperature

 - 1 teaspoon vanilla extract

-- ¾ C white chocolate chips
+- 100 g white chocolate chips

-- ½ C dried cranberries
+- 60 g dried unsweetened cranberries

 - Line a large baking sheet with parchment paper.

 - In a medium bowl, whisk together all the dry ingredients.
 Set aside.

 - In a stand mixer fitted with a bowl and paddle attachment, add in the room temperature butter and sugars.

 - Next, slow down the mixer and add in the egg and vanilla.
 Mix until combined.

-- Sift in the dry ingredients (flours and baking soda) into the mixer.
-Stop the machine and scrape down the sides with a spatula and mix until a dough starts to form.
+- Stop the mixer and scrape down the sides with a spatula and mix until a dough starts to form.

 - Remove and cool on the sheet for 5 minutes before transferring to a cooling rack to completely cool.